11 Health Benefits Of Not Wearing Underwear, According To An Expert

 2. Your Bits Can "Breathe" At Night

-If you don't want to nix your underwear during the day, you should at least consider going to bed panty-free. "[Experts] say it is much better to go fully commando at night to let your nether regions ‘breathe’ and to avoid infection," noted an article on the Daily Mail.
+If you don't want to nix your underwear during the day — and that is understandable — at least consider going to bed panty-free. "[Experts] say it is much better to go fully commando at night to let your nether regions ‘breathe’ and to avoid infection," noted an article on the Daily Mail.
 "Bacteria can collect in that part of the body, especially if it becomes too sweaty."

 3. Bad Bacteria Is Less Likely To Migrate

 If you're a fan of thongs, it may be time to rethink what you slip into every morning.
-"Thongs are a no-no. Thongs act as butt floss," Barshop says.
+"Thongs are a no-no," Barshop says.
 "In clinical terms, [they aid] in bacterial transfer from the anal area into the vaginal area."
 And yes, it can happen even after you've showered.
 So if you're worried about VPL, going commando may be a better bet.